stowage/km-5-pult/README.md

 With this program you can also access internal KM-5 database in order to get reports for a period of time

+Photos and texts bellow you can find on official www.tbnenergo.ru resources

 ![ap5](https://github.com/stowage/km-5-pult/raw/master/ap5.png "AP-5")

 http://www.tbnenergo.ru/file/rukovodstvo-po-ekspluatatsii-adaptera-periferii-ap-5.pdf